tomsercu/metarunlog/README.md

-# Metarunlog
+# Metarunlog (mrl)
+This is a minimalistic experiment management tool, written in python.

+## Goal and philosophy
++ Goal: manage your machine learning project experiments
++ Command line commands to create new experiment, expand a template to fill in changing hyperparameters, launch the experiment, parse the resulting output logs / csv and generate a webpage
++ Extend with python code specific to your project: parse log files, plot graphs with matplotlib or bokeh
++ Design principles:
+    - Minimalistic, use sensible primitives
+    - Experiments are based on folder structure
+    - Work off git versioned codebase
+    - Do not get in the way
+    - Independent of any project and DL tool
++ What it does not do
+    - Deal with schedulers
+    - Keep a database across all experiments with best results
+    - Automated hyperparam search
+    - Leaderboard

+## Hierarchy
++ Project: the project basedir is the root of the git repo containing this project's evolving codebase.
+It has a `.mrl.cfg` config file for this project subdirectory `outdir` for example `output` or `exps` where all the experiments live, which is not checked in to git.
++ Experiment: a directory under `outdir`, has the codebase checked out at specific commit, along with a template of the `config` or `run.sh` file, which defines most hyperparameters, some of them as `{{template_variables}}`.
+This is then expanded in:
++ subExperiment: a directory under `expDir`, has the config file of the experiment with all hyperparams filled out, using the codebase of parent experiment.
+All logfiles, stdout, images, checkpoints etc go here.

 ## Installation
--
+Preferably in virtualenv or conda environment.
+Or use `python setup.py install --user`.

 ```
 git clone https://github.com/tomsercu/metarunlog
 cd metarunlog
-python setup.py install --user
+python setup.py install

 ```

-## Get started
-+ basedir should typically be your git code directory.
-+ On mrl init, a .mrl.cfg file is created where the default config is copied into.
-Manually edit it.
-It will keep the id of the current experiment.

-## Batch syntax
+## New project
-Metarunlog supports generating multiple config files automatically from a special config template, following jinja-syntax.
-This is meant for automatic grid search.
+For a new project execute `mrl init outdir` from your project basedir.
+This creates a `.mrl.cfg` json file, containing default config values.
+Manually edit it; specifically the `name`, `copyFiles` and `confTemplFile` fields.

+## New experiment, config file template system
+NOTE: `mrl -h` or `mrl subcommand -h` alwyas gives you info.

+Metarunlog is designed around config file templates, which contain hyperparams of which some are template variables.
+Config files could be either eg `cfg.py` which is then `import`ed by the codebase, or eg `run.sh` which contains the hyperparms as CL args.
-The template provides a syntax to easily set hyperparameter values to do a grid search over.
+The template provides a syntax to easily do a grid search over hyperparameters.

 Example code
 ```
-mrl new -cp [other_batch] "description"
+mrl new -cp [prev_expId] "My experiment description"
-> ./output/000001
+> ./outdir/expId
 ```

-This generates a new directory and copies previous config files (specified in cfg.py or .mrl.cfg) over.
+This generates a new directory in `outdir`, checks out your root dir at current commit, and copies over the config files from `prev_expId` as specified in `.mrl.cfg` field `copyFiles`.

-Now edit the config batch file, for example like this file conf.lua:
+Now edit the `confTemplFile`, for example like this file conf.lua:
 ```
+local cfg = {
-learning_rate = {% lr %}
+    learning_rate = {{lr}},
-wdecay = {% wdecay %}
+    wdecay    = {{wdecay}},
+    momentum  = 3, -- doesn't change
-other_value = 3
+    numLayers = 5
+}
 -- MRL:grid['lr'] = [0.01, 0.04, 0.1]
 -- MRL:grid['wdecay'] = [0.1, 1.0, 10.0]
 ```

-The template file should have the MRL (python) instructions in the last lines, starting with whatever comment-symbol your language uses, followed by a space and then either
+The template file should have the `mrl` instructions in the last lines, starting with whatever comment-symbol your language uses, followed by a space and then either

 + MRL:grid['param'] = [values]